 The NC Christmas event began when Roy D. Johnson (owner of The Old Country Store) decorated his home and garden for children to enjoy at Christmas.

-Now it involves 30+ acres of lights, and is regarded as one of the top places to see Christmas lights in Raleigh NC.
+Now it involves 30+ acres of lights and is regarded as one of the top places to see Xmas lights in Raleigh NC.

 There is no charge to see the lights, which are visible from the road and the store’s parking lot.

-They do offer a train ride through the lights for $3, a carousel ride for $3, and photos with Santa for $8.
+For a amall extra charge, they do offer a train ride through the lights, a carousel ride, and photos with Santa.
 But visiting Santa is free!

 READ MORE: 10 Challenging Escape Rooms in North Carolina to Visit